Well, well, what do we have here? If it isn't me.

 "Get out, before I marry you."

 Gaara heard the door click shut behind him.
 He stayed to stand in front of it, just a bit too curious not to glance at the woman still sitting to the right.
 She returned the look given, but said nothing.
 Neither one did.
 Openly staring at her, Gaara tried to figure out whether or not she knew what'd happened.
 Judging by the disturbed frown and piercing gaze, she might've.
 But they might just as well have been nothing but her general opinion of him.
 Clearly she'd recognized him, that went without saying.
-And clearly, she didn't like him.
+She didn't like him.
 Very few did.
 But as always, Gaara cared nowhere near enough to ask.
 He tore his gaze away intending to leave, but found himself pausing at the sound of her voice.
 She sounded...displeased.

 He took his time to look her way, took even longer to reply.